Precovery of TESS Single Transits with KELT: Introduction

 The Transiting Exoplanet Survey Satellite (TESS) is designed to detect transiting planets of bright stars across the whole sky.
 However, most of the TESS transit detections will have short orbital periods, due to the short TESS observing time for most of the sky ($\sim27$ days).
-In this paper, we explore the potential of combining data from an existing ground-based survey (specifically, the Kilodegree Extremely Little Transit [KELT] survey) with TESS observations.
+Estimates of the yield of planets from TESS indicates that several hundred planets will be detected by TESS with only a single transit seen \citep{Villanueva:2018,Cooke:2018}.
+In this paper, we explore the potential of combining data from an existing ground-based survey (specifically, the Kilodegree Extremely Little Telescope [KELT] survey) with TESS observations.
 The goal is to refine the orbital properties of the long-period transiting exoplanets orbiting bright hosts discovered by TESS, which will be extremely valuable for the ability to probe transiting planets at a range of equilibrium temperatures.
 We test the feasibility of this endeavor by simulating single transit events as detected by TESS, and then inserting them as periodic signals into real KELT light curves.
 We then use standard techniques to recover those signals from the KELT data, and characterize how the recovery rate depends on the properties of the simulated planets and stars.
 The approach is effectively ``precovery" of TESS-detected signals from existing data, in which we leverage the information provided by the TESS single transit detections as constraints on the automated search for transits in the existing ground-based survey data.
+Our use of the term ``precovery" in this paper refers to the use of existing, archival observational data to derive information about a later-identified object or system, a term commonly used in the investigation of solar system bodies.

+The process of searching for single transit signals in Kepler and K2 data has been described in several papers. \citet{Foreman-Mackey:2016} used a probabilistic model comparison method to search for single transits in Kepler data.
+That process conducted an initial candidate search using a box-shaped matched filter, and then checked candidate events using a comparison between a physical transit model and a set of known systematics to eliminate false positives.
+They discovered 16 systems with likely astrophysical transits or eclipses out of the brightest $\sim40,000$ G/K dwarfs in the Kepler target list. \citet{Osborn:2016} used least-square minimization after removing long-term variability to fit pre-generated transit models to search for single transits in K2 data, finding such events in seven candidates.
+None of the single transit candidates from these searches have yet been confirmed, although one has been statistically validated \citep{Beichman:2018}.